rccarlin/csci499/README.md

 1. Does the training set have some examples disproportionately represented (i.e., do we have another Count of Monte Cristo on our hands)?
 2. Are certain action-target pairs more common than others?
-3. For Q1 and Q2, if the answer is yas, do they make sense for the problem at hand or are they challenges for the computer to overcome?
+3. For Q1 and Q2, if the answer is yes, do they make sense for the problem at hand or are they challenges for the computer to overcome?